Akaflieg-Freiburg/enrouteManual/05-referencePages/03-settingsDataConnections.rst

 - The internet address of the traffic data receiver in its network.
 This is typically a string of the form "192.168.1.1".

 - The port number.
-This is a number between 0 and 65535.
-Most FLARM based devices use port 2000.
+This is a number between 0 and 65535, but most FLARM based devices use port 2000.

-.. note:: The radio standard "Bluetooth Low Energy" is currently unsupported.

-.. note:: Due to limitations of the iOS platform, Bluetooth is not
-    supported on iPhone and iPad devices.

-To avoid any ambiguity, this manual refers to the device running **Enroute Flight Navigation** as the "phone", and to your Bluetooth-enabled traffic data receiver as the "Bluetooth Device".
-To configure a new data connection between your phone to the Bluetooth device, proceed as follows.

-- Ensure that your Bluetooth Classic device is switched on and in "discoverable" mode.

-- Because Bluetooth devices support only one data connection, the following steps will fail if another phone is trying to connect to your Bluetooth device.
-Ensure that there are no other phones around that could interfere with your phone.
-Keep in mind that other phones might be in someone else's bag, stowed away in a nearby car, or in the office building next door.

-- Ensure that Bluetooth is switched "on" in your phone.

-- Depending on the precise version of your operating system, you may need to pair your phone with the Bluetooth Classic device.
-Pairing never hurts, so we recommend pairing if possible.
-Note that some Bluetooth device cannot be paired.
+.. note:: To simplify the setup process, **Enroute Flight Navigation** includes a number
+    of predefined TCP connections.
+These suffice to connect to any traffic data receiver that we have seen.
+Manual configuration of TCP connections should never be necessary.
+If you are aware of hardware that uses an internet address/port combination not covered by the predefined connections, then please open the main menu and use the entry "Bug Report" to let us know,

+To configure a new TCP data connection, proceed as follows.

+- Read the manual of your traffic data receiver to find out what internet address and port number it uses.

+- Start the traffic data receiver.

+- Connect to the Wi-Fi or LAN network of your traffic data receiver.

-- Open **Enroute Flight Navigation** on your phone, navigate to this page and tap on "Add Data Connection" at the bottom of the page.
-A device discovery dialog will open.
+- Open **Enroute Flight Navigation** on your phone, navigate to this page and tap on "New Connection" at the bottom of the page and choose "TCP Connection" from the menu.
+A dialog will open.

-- The device discovery dialog shows a list of all nearby Bluetooth devices.
-  Please wait for a few minutes until all devices have been connected.
-If necessary, tap on the button "Scan for Devices" to re-start the device discovery process.

-- Choose the relevant Bluetooth device from the list.
-A data connection to your Bluetooth device has now been configured.
+- Enter the IP address and port number used by your traffic data receiver.
+While all devices that we have seen use IPv4 addresses of the form "192.168.1.1", IPv6 addresses and internet host names are also supported.
+Tap on "OK".
+A new data connection has been configured.

-- **Enroute Flight Navigation** will try to connect to your Bluetooth device.
+- **Enroute Flight Navigation** will try to connect to your traffic data receiver.
 Check the connectivity status by looking at the relevant entry in the list of data connections.

-In the future, **Enroute Flight Navigation** will automatically detect and connect to your traffic receiver a few minutes after it becomes visible on Bluetooth radio.
+In the future, **Enroute Flight Navigation** will automatically detect and connect to your traffic receiver a few minutes after it becomes visible on Wi-Fi or LAN.

 Remove a Data Connection